 Skip to content

-Session Pruning
+Session pruning

 Long sessions accumulate tool output that inflates the context window.
 This increases cost and can force compaction sooner than necessary.